webpack/webpack-dev-server/CONTRIBUTING.md

 Once it is done, you can modify any file locally.
 In the `examples/` directory you'll find a lot of examples with instructions on how to run it.
 This can be very handy when testing if your code works.

-If you are modifying a file in the `client/` directory, be sure to run `npm run prepublish` after it.
+If you are modifying a file in the `client/` directory, be sure to run `npm run prepare` after it.
 This will recompile the files.

 ## Testing a Pull Request